-Edited by: Bouda Vosough Ahmadi, FAO, Italy, Dominic Moran, Scotland’s Rural College, UK, Richard B. D’Eath, Scotland’s Rural College, UK
+Edited by: Bouda Vosough Ahmadi, FAO, Italy, Dominic Moran, Global Academy of Agriculture and Food Security, UK, Richard B D’Eath, Scotland’s Rural College, UK

 DescriptionThis landmark new text charts the latest developments in economic research relevant to farm animal welfare.
-A range of global experts and key opinion leaders outline the challenges of achieving sustainable intensification whilst improving both climate change and animal welfare, and make policy-relevant recommendations for the future.
+A range of global experts and key opinion leaders outline the challenges in achieving sustainable livestock production while improving farm profit, climate change and animal welfare, and make policy-relevant recommendations for the future.

-- Origins, cross-disciplinary interactions and the future of farm animal welfare;
+- the origins of farm animal welfare, cross-disciplinary interactions and the future of the field;

-- The impact on animal welfare of political organisations such as the EU and WTO.
+- the impact political organisations such as the EU and WTO have on animal welfare.

-An important resource for policy makers and animal welfare scientists and clinicians, this book provides a thought-provoking yet evidence-based review for all those interested in quantifying farm animal welfare.
+An important resource for policy makers and animal welfare scientists, economists and clinicians, this book provides a thought-provoking yet evidence-based review for all those interested in quantifying and improving farm animal welfare.